Specs for coercion?

 Coercion should always work for the trivial case of two objects of the same class, right?

-#3 Updated by Thomas Sawyer over 2 years ago
+#3 Updated by Thomas Sawyer almost 3 years ago

 Regarding the coercion spec, I had need of coercion for Array the other day while implementing a set logic system.
 So I wondered if coercion can't be more general and not just isolated to Numerics.
 Is there a necessary reason coercion can't work in general for ((operators)) across ((all classes))?